cloudmesh-community/fa18-523-66/paper/paper.md

 :o: scientific articles do not have random quotes, mentioned before

+:o: system requirements section has lots of quotes, but no `>`, mentioned before in faq

 ---

 Keywords: SAS Viya, Data Mining, Cloud Analytic Services, Analytics